leomeyer/Arducom/README.md

     -l <delay>: the delay in milliseconds between sending and requesting data.
     -v: verbose mode.
     -x <retries>: the number of retries in case of errors.
+    -n: do not use a checksum on data packets (not recommended).

 Example:

     ./arducom-ftp -t serial -d /dev/ttyACM0 -x 30